jdcloudcom/en/documentation/Management/IAM/Policy-Management/Policy-Grammar.md

  - ids

-Specify one or more authorized resources IDs。ids support wildcard *, which are used for authorized objects as a type of resource rather than a scenario that specifies a resource ID.
+Specify one or more authorized resources IDs. ids support wildcard *, which are used for authorized objects as a type of resource rather than a scenario that specifies a resource ID.

  - version